 Summer radishes can be eaten fresh or stored in the fridge, winter radishes can keep for several months if stored in sand at cool temperatures.

-What are good radish neighbors?
+What are good and bad companion plants?